WHAT information can be shared with an estranged parent? Which parent has the right to make decisions about a child’s health and wellbeing?

 Caught in the middle

-Healthcare professionals often deal with queries from one parent – perhaps asking for more detailed information about their child or a particular health condition – because this information has not been provided by the other parent.
-It is not uncommon for one parent, for example, to ask the practice not to share certain medical information about a child with the other parent.
+Healthcare professionals often deal with queries from one parent – perhaps asking for more detailed information about their child or a particular course of treatment – because this information has not been provided by the other parent.
+It is not uncommon for one parent, for example, to ask the practice not to share certain clinical information about a child with the other parent.

 This can create difficulties for all involved and practice teams should try their best to avoid getting “stuck in the middle” of such a situation.
 Encourage the parents to find a reasonable and amicable way of discussing and reaching agreement on their child’s health and wellbeing before involving the healthcare team.
 This may be done informally or via mediation.